 Faculty Cohorts on Teaching

 The CTE’s Faculty Cohorts on Teaching program seeks to bring faculty together to explore innovative approaches to significant teaching and learning questions.
-Participating faculty spend a year investigating a new pedagogical approach that they also implement in a course taught during the cohort year.
+Participating faculty spend a year investigating a new pedagogical or course design approach to be implemented in at least one of the courses they teach.
 A late spring kick-off meeting sets the stage for the conversation, and then monthly seminar meetings during the academic year are organized around relevant readings in the pedagogical literature and case studies developed by cohort participants.

 Benefits and Expectations

 Participating faculty receive a $2,500 stipend and the opportunity to interact with an engaged group of colleagues.
+Please note that individuals who have administrative roles and teach are eligible to participate in a cohort but ineligible to receive the stipend, as per Boston College policy.
 Faculty who choose to participate can expect to:

 - attend a kick-off meeting the spring before the cohort launches;